 The CDC developed the National Diabetes Prevention Program (NDPP), a public/private partnership working to offer evidence-based, cost-effective interventions across the US with the goals of reducing the growing problem of prediabetes and type 2 DM as well as to build on the DPP Trial results with a focus on scalability.
 Organizations delivering a DPP with three key components - a CDC-approved curriculume that promotes a 5-7% weight loss and increased physical activity, use of trained lifestyle coaches as facilitators, and a peer support group of program participants - can apply for CDC recognition through the DPRP.
-To achieve recognition, programs must submit data annually to assess program impact on preventing or delaying the onset of type 2 DM; both inperson and digital programs are eligible for recognition.
-Data are required on weight loss, physical activity, and participant retention/class attendance.
-Only year-long programs are eligible for CDC recognition and under the 2015 DPRP standards, organizations must have an average session attendance of nine during months one through six and an average session attendance of three monthly sessions during months seven through 12.
-At least one session per month must be held in each of months seven through 12.
-In CDC-recognized DPPs, participants must be aged 18 years or older and have a BMI $\geq$ 24 ( $\geq$ 22 if Asian).
-Also, at least 50% of a program's participants must be determined to be eligible by biometric markers such as blood test results while a maximum of 50% of participants may be determined as eligible based on the results of a seven-question prediabetes screening test (see Appendix Table C1).
-As shown in Table 2, the number of programs with pending or full recognition status has greatly increased since 2012, and as of March 31, 2016, there were 54 organizations with full recognition and over 780 with pending recognition.
+To achieve recognition, programs must submit data annually on participant weight and duration of physical activity in minutes, which are used by CDC to assess program impact on preventing or delaying the onset of type 2 DM; both in-person and digital programs are eligible for recognition.
+CDC-recognized lifestyle change programs must be science-based and include the following: